ovsoil/vimrc/README.md

 # vimrc
-A powerful vim config file.
-keymap similar with spacemacs
+A powerful vim config file for developer. keymap similar with spacemacs

 ## Description

+* `vimrc-dev`: vimrc for develop
 * `vimrc-server`: Simple vimrc for server without any plugin
-* `vimrc-dev`: vimrc for develop

 ## Install | Upgrade

 1. Prerequisites

     * vim compiled with python support.
-Check it with vim --version | grep +python
+Check it with vim --version | grep +python ([neovim](https://neovim.io) is recommend)
     * Install the required dependencies:
     ```bash
+    # mac
+    brew install ctags
+    brew install the_silver_searcher
+    sudo pip install pep8 flake8 pyflakes isort yapf

     # ubuntu
     sudo apt-get install exuberant-ctags git ack-grep
     sudo apt-get install silversearcher-ag
     sudo pip install pep8 flake8 pyflakes isort yapf

-    # mac
-    brew install ctags
-    brew install the_silver_searcher
-    sudo pip install pep8 flake8 pyflakes isort yapf
     ```

+    * If you are using [neovim](https://neovim.io), python neovim package is need.
+    ```bash
+    sudo pip install neovim
+    ```
-    * backup your old .vimrc file and .vim folder, create an empty .vim folder
+    * backup your old `.vimrc` file (`$HOME/.config/nvim/init.vim` for neovim ) and `.vim` folder, create an empty `.vim` folder

-2. Clone this repo, and create a soft symbolic links `~/.vimrc` target the vimrc file which you want to use
+2. Clone this repo, and create a soft symbolic links which target the vimrc file which you want to use

     eg:

     ```bash
-    cd
-    git clone https://github.com/ovsoil/vimrc.git ~/repo/vimrc
+    git clone https://github.com/ovsoil/vimrc.git $HOME/repo/vimrc
+    # vim
+    ln -s $HOME/repo/vimrc/vimrc-dev $HOME/.vimrc
+    # neovim
-    ln -s repo/vimrc/vimrc-dev ~/.vimrc
+    ln -s $HOME/repo/vimrc/vimrc-dev $HOME/.config/nvim/init.vim

     ```
 3. Open vim and it will continue the installation by itself.
-Wait for it to finish... and done!
+Wait for it to finish... and Done!
    You now have your new shiny powerful vim :)

-## screenshot:

-...

 ## Features

 a powerful vim config file, some of the keymap refer to spacemacs

-### 1. Little but *usefull* features
+### 1. *Usefull* small features

-* easy way to *search/replace/highlight/grep* current word & selected text
+* easy to *search/replace/highlight/grep* current word & selected text
+* support copy and paste with clipboard
-* easy way to motion in file
+* easy to motion in file
+* good completion
-* easy to toggle help(<leader>hh), quickfix(<leader>q), Locate(<leader>l) windows
+* toggle windows: help(<leader>hh), quickfix(<leader>q), Locate(<leader>l)
-* nerdtree keymap similar to neotree in spacemacs;
 * return to last edit position when opening files
 * convenient to insert date/time/calculate at insert mode
 * automatically jump to the last position of paste text
-* good completion

 ### 2. Hot Plugins and spacemacs-like Keymap

 * `:PlugStatus` to see which plugins included
 * `:Maps` to see keymap list
 * ...

 ### keymap